-design and develop a practical food solution in response to an opportunity or a need in the food industry or school community.
+design and produce a practical food solution in response to an opportunity or a need in the food industry or school community.

-Outcome 2 Compare and evaluate similar foods prepared in different settings, explain the influences on effective food provision and preparation in the home, and design and create a food product that illustrates potential adaption in a commercial context.
+Use a range of measures to evaluate food products prepared in different settings for a range of dietary requirements, and create a food product that illustrates potential adaptation in a commercial context.